 Class ranks are calculated using semester grades.
 A student's absolute ranking will be indicated on his/her transcript.

 CONFERENCES

-Consultation with teachers is available at report card distribution time.
+Consultation with teachers is available.
 Parents are encouraged to discuss their child's progress with teachers and administrators as needed throughout the year.
 Conferences can be arranged through individual teachers by scheduling an appointment.

 CREDITS